BrainAtoms/Professional_README_Generator/Develop/README.md

 ## Installation
 npm install
 ## Usage
-The user answers the questions and then a README.md file is generated based off of those answers.
+The user answers the posited questions and a README.md file is generated based on their answers.
 ## License
 None
 Get information about this license at https://mit-license.org/